-You need to take the number 248 bus from Santa Ana to the volcano.
+Take the number 248 bus from Santa Ana to the volcano.
 This bus leaves from La Vencedora bus station on the corner of 11th and 16th streets.
-You can find it on Google Maps by searching for ‘Sala de Espera y Abordaje “LA VENCEDORA”‘ (or click the link).
+You can find it on Google Maps by searching for ‘Sala de Espera y Abordaje “LA VENCEDORA”‘ (or clicking the link).

 From Coatepeque Lake

-Most people staying on the lake stay at Captain Morgan Hostel.
-And, although this is one of the closest points of the lake to the volcano, the roads mean you have to go all the way around the lake to reach the trailhead.
+Most backpackers staying on the lake stay at Captain Morgan Hostel.
+This is one of the closest points of the lake to the volcano.
+But, the roads mean you have to go all the way around the lake to reach the trailhead.

-You’ll first need to get to El Congo, which is where the buses from Santa Ana turn off the highway.
-You should be able to flag down a passing 248 bus anywhere from the El Congo Panamerican Highway turn-off, along Avenida Teniente Ricando Mancía and towards the RN10.
+You’ll first need to get to El Congo.
+This is where the buses from Santa Ana turn off the highway.
+You should be able to flag down the passing 248 bus anywhere from the El Congo Panamerican Highway turn-off, along Avenida Teniente Ricando Mancía and towards the RN10.

-Expect the bus to arrive around 25 minutes after it leaves Santa Ana, so 7.55am.
-However, in reality, it is likely to be a little later than this.
+Expect the bus to arrive around 25 minutes after it leaves Santa Ana, so 7.55 am.
+However, in reality, it’s likely to be a little later than this.
 But, you don’t want to miss the bus as it’s the only one that will get to the trailhead in time to do the walk today.
-Be there at 7.55am!
+Be there at 7.55 am!

 From the Bus Stop to the Trailhead

-Instead, you can find volunteer tour guides at the park entrance – at a much cheaper rate than the person on the roadside is quoting.
-We were quoted $6 per person on the roadside, yet paid only $2 at the park entrance.
+Instead, you can find volunteer tour guides at the park entrance.
+Here, they also charge a much cheaper rate than the person on the roadside is quoting.
+We were quoted $6 per person on the roadside, yet paid only $3 at the park entrance.

-Hiking Santa Ana Volcano: All you need to know
+Hiking Santa Ana Volcano El Salvador: All you need to know

 Entrance Fees & Costs

 Although the guides are volunteers and the fee is meant to be a tip.
 My experience was that this was a mandatory tip.
-And, I had to pay it upfront and there was no negotiating. $2 per person in cash.
+And, I had to pay it upfront and there was no negotiating.
+For 2023, this is $3 per person in cash.

-You’ll also need to pay the park entrance here, which is $6 per person for foreigners and $3 for Salvadorian nationals.
+You’ll also need to pay the park entrance fee here, which is $6 per person for foreigners ($3 for Salvadorian nationals).
 This also needs to be paid in cash at the ticket office.
 At the park entrance, you’ll also find the only toilets on the volcano as well as a couple of stalls selling drinks and snacks.

 How long does it take to hike Santa Ana Volcano?

-After around 30 minutes at the top, I set back off jogging down the volcano to make the 1pm bus.
-Which, inevitably, didn’t arrive until about 1.25pm.
+At midday and after around 30 minutes at the top, I set back off jogging down the volcano to make the 1 pm bus.
+Which, inevitably, didn’t arrive until about 1.25 pm.
 But, exercise is good for you, right?!

 How difficult is hiking Santa Ana Volcano?

 Luckily, there are a handful of viewpoints along the way where you can rest and admire the view.
-Unfortunately, once you get above the trees there is almost no shade.
-There was a guy selling ice lollies at the top though.
+Unfortunately, once you get above the trees, there’s almost no shade.
+There was a man selling ice lollies at the top though.

 I am by no means fit, but I huffed and puffed my bright red face all the way to the top in less than 2 hours.
 If I can do it, you can too!